White Noise vs Green Noise for Sleep and Focus

 White noise is well-known for boosting sleep quality and sharpening concentration.
 Below are some white noise benefits:

+It may also enhance focus and productivity by masking disruptive background noises, enabling you to concentrate more.
 Muse says, “White noise can help the brain stay focused by covering up distracting sounds that could shift its attention.
 It acts as a buffer, promoting a steady state of focus-driven brain activity.
-Because of this buffer, white noise can help you fall asleep faster and stay asleep longer.(1)”
+Because of this buffer, white noise can help you fall asleep faster and stay asleep longer.(2)”

 What Are the Benefits of Green Noise?

-Though the green noise has surfaced pretty recently, it has already demonstrated promising benefits:
+Though green noise has surfaced recently, it has already demonstrated promising benefits:

 Additionally, according to Aura, green noise “is commonly used in spas, wellness centers, and therapeutic environments to create a calming atmosphere for relaxation and meditation.
 Green noise has also found its place in the world of productivity, helping individuals stay focused and concentrate on their tasks.(4)”